|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 28. A FNR features include rapid on-site assembly from factory built and tested truck transportable modules;

-29. Warehoused modules provide delivery schedule certainty and potential rapid repair via module replacement;
+29. Warehoused modules provide delivery schedule certainty and, if necessary, rapid repair via module replacement;

 30. FNR fuel bundles typically have 15X the working life of water cooled reactor fuel bundles;

-32. The FNR has multiple independent secondary heat transport systems so that there is certainty relating to removal of decay heat by natural circulation after fission reaction shutdown;
+32. The FNR has up to 48 independent secondary heat transport circuits so that there is certainty relating to removal of decay heat by natural NaK circulation after fission reaction shutdown;

-33. FNRs achieve a very high capacity factor because normally at any instant in time only (1 / 8) of the NPP capacity is shut down for maintenance.
+33. FNRs achieve a very high capacity factor because normally at any instant in time only a small fraction of the NPP capacity is shut down for maintenance.

-34. FNRs breed fertile fuel into surplus fiasile fuel to enable FNR fleet expansion;
+34. FNRs breed fertile fuel into surplus fissile fuel to enable FNR fleet expansion;

 35. The argon cover gas over the FNR liquid sodium surface is always at atmospheric pressure which minimizes reactor enclosure structural forces.

-36. The full load secondary sodium flow velocity within the intermediate heat exchange tubes is chosen to minimize heat exchange tube internal erosion while maintaining a sufficiently turbulent liquid sodium flow for good heat transfer.
+36. The full load secondary NaK flow velocity within the intermediate heat exchange bundles is chosen to minimize heat exchange tube internal erosion while maintaining a sufficiently turbulent flow for good heat transfer.

-38. The FNR intermediate heat exchangers, which are potentially subject to internal pressure stress and internal erosion, are not exposed to the neutron flux.
-Hence the service life of the intermediate heat exchangers is enhanced and when they do need replacing a simple exterior surface cleaning will remove all radio activity allowing economic material recycling.
-Isolating the intermediate heat exchangers from the neutron flux enables use of a high performance nickel alloy (Inconel 600) in the intermediate heat exchanger without causing neutron activation of the nickel;
+37. The FNR intermediate heat exchange bundles, which are potentially subject to internal pressure stress and internal erosion, are not exposed to the neutron flux.
+Hence the service life of the intermediate heat exchange bundles is enhanced and when they do need replacing a simple exterior surface cleaning will remove all radio activity allowing economic repair and material recycling.
+Isolating the intermediate heat exchange bundles from the neutron flux enables use of a high performance nickel alloy (Inconel 600) in the intermediate heat exchange bundles without causing neutron activation of the nickel;

-41. The scientific issues related to FNRs have been well understood since the late 1960s.
+40. The scientific issues related to FNRs have been well understood since the late 1960s.
 The practical metallurgy issues were resolved by about 1990.
-There is no valid reason for not deploying FNRs.
+Today there is no valid reason for not deploying FNRs.

 COMMENT ON IMPORTANT FNR FEATURES: